cap-js/docs/node.js/cds-plugins.md

 :::

 In effect this automatically configures a required `db` service using the `sql` preset.
-This preset is configred below to use the `sqlite` preset in development.
+This preset is configured below to use the `sqlite` preset in development.
 The `sqlite` preset is in turn configured below, to use the plugin package's main as implementation.